 Praise for City in a Forest

-City in a Forest was named a Distinguished Favorite in the contemporary novel category of the 2019 NYC Big Book Awards.
+City in a Forest was also named a Distinguished Favorite in the contemporary novel category of the 2019 NYC Big Book Awards.
 (Review titles.)

 "A laudable story with robust female characters and skillfully woven themes of race and gender."
 (Read more.)